anatoly-scherbakov/django-inheritance/README.md

 * Copy `inheritance` folder somewhere at your Python path
 * Add `'inheritance'` to `INSTALLED_APPS`
-* Inherit the necessary model from `inheritance.models.Inheritable`
+* Inherit your model from `inheritance.models.Inheritable`
-* To establish a hierarchy on this model, add a `parent` field of type `mptt.TreeForeignKey`.
+* To set up the instance hierarchy, add a `parent` field of type `mptt.TreeForeignKey`.
 * Add `inherit_fields` attribute.
 It must be a tuple of names of fields which must be inherited.
 Note that these fields must have `blank=True` and `null=True`.
 * You can inherit your model admin class from `inheritance.admin.InheritanceAdmin` to enable a nice form with checkboxes in Django admin panel.